-The main data protection authority is the Agencia Española de Protección de Datos (the "AEPD" or "Spanish DPA").
+The main data protection authority is the Agencia Española de Protección de Datos (the "AEPD").
 However, there are also regional data protection authorities in Catalonia and the Basque Country with powers essentially over public entities within their respective territory.

 2 Definitions